Maat-Cyber/Maat-Cyber-World/WriteUps/TryHackMe/Hacker-Holidays-2026/README.md

 This event takes us on a virtual vacation to the luxurious (and highly vulnerable) **Byte Lotus Hotel**.

-The challenges range from easy to medium, covering a mix of OSINT, web exploitation, forensics, and privilege escalation.
+The challenges range from easy to hard, covering a mix of OSINT, web exploitation, forensics, and privilege escalation.
 Whether you're lounging by the pool or grabbing a drink at the beach bar, there's plenty of security misconfigurations to exploit!

 ---